John 5:18, " . . . making Himself equal with God."

 Yes, Jesus healed on the Sabbath.
 Obviously that was right for Him to do, but the Jews thought He was breaking the Sabbath.
-Therefore, when John says that Jesus was breaking the Sabbath he was clearly saying that Jesus was breaking the Jews erring conception of the Sabbath, not the real Sabbath.
-Then, in addition John says that Jesus was calling God His own father, making Himself equal to God.
-John is making two comments, one about the Jews erring claim and the other about Jesus claiming to be divine.
+Therefore, when John says that Jesus was breaking the Sabbath, he was clearly saying that Jesus was breaking the Jews erring conception of the Sabbath and not the real Sabbath.
+Then, in addition, John says that Jesus was calling God His own father and making Himself equal to God.
+John is making two comments--one about the Jews erring claim and the other about Jesus claiming to be divine.
 But the non Christian cults will not accept this answer.
 So, let's analyze the issue some more:

 If it was only the Jews who thought that Jesus was making Himself equal to God, then can the Jehovah's Witness point out in the context of what Jesus said and did that would cause the Jews to think this?
 If he cannot find the place in scripture, then the only thing left to conclude is that the comment is John's and not that of the Jews.

 But, someone might ask the Christian where and what it was that Jesus said that meant He was claiming to be equal with God.
 The answer is simple: calling God His own Father is claiming to be equal to God as John the Apostle says.
 Nevertheless, let's look at the chapters prior to John 5:18 for any clues to Jesus' claims regarding His relationship to the Father.